UCR-FSAE/Hardware-Interrupts-AM263x-CC/README.md

 This driver is necessary for your computer and Code Composer Studio to be able to recognize the board and connect to the onboard debugger.
 [Link](https://software-dl.ti.com/ccs/esd/documents/xdsdebugprobes/emu_xds_software_package_download.html)
 ### Clang Compiler Drivers
 This is the compiler is used in the example codes of the SDK and within the example in this repository.
 [Link](https://www.ti.com/tool/download/ARM-CGT-CLANG/4.0.0.LTS)

+## HwiP API Drivers
+To make a hardware interrupt for the AM263x processors, you need to use the HwiP drivers.
+Making a hardware interrupt involves including and declaring required headers and objects.
+Next creating the ISR function.
+Then you need to configure the interrupt so it is conncected to the list of ISRs and to the ISR function.
+Lastly constructing the interrupt and calling it.